Hawaii Locals Want Fewer Tourists But Here’s The Problem

 Agritourism could help small farmers supplement their income while providing authentic experiences for visitors.
 That’s combining tourism with agriculture – not replacing one with the other.

-So tourism isn't going anywhere.
-If anything, it's growing.
+So tourism isn’t going anywhere.
+If anything, the dollars are growing even as the headcount holds steady.
 Like a vine that started beautiful but now covers everything, choking out native plants while everyone admires how green it looks.

 Which brings us to the impossible question every resident wrestles with…